 A lunch box auction is a fun event for elementary schools.

-This is definitely a fun twist on the classic fundraising campaigns.
-Most students are going to want a new lunch box every year.
+This is definitely a fun twist on classic fundraising campaigns.
+Most students will want a new lunch box every year.

 So, instead of parents throwing away used lunch boxes, ask them to donate them for a lunch box auction to raise funds for your school and help meet your fundraising goals.